The history of Morwell – name

 Morwell (Morewell) is a version of the Gunai-Kurnai words – More willie meaning Woolly Possum.
-This was orginally the name of a homestead built on beside of the Morwell River in the 1840s.
+Originally Morwell was the name of a homestead built on beside of the Morwell River in the 1840s.

-The pioneers McMillan found Morwell in 1840 and was set up as a changing station for the horses or stage coaches on the way to Sale before the train line was put through in 1879.
-Farmers came in droves, clearing land planting crops.
+The pioneers McMillan and Strezlecki found Morwell in 1840 and was set up as a changing station for the horses or stagecoaches on the way to Sale before the train line was completed in 1879.
+Farmers came in droves, clearing land and planting crops.

 Morwell’s history with coal

-Coal was found all over the valley and many companies emerged between 1886 and 1894.
-Coal was a very expensive venture and didn’t take off until the Victorian Government bought up all the coal licenses in 1916.
-This move was prompted in part due to coal miners strikes in Newcastle (NSW).
+Coal was found all over the valley, and many companies emerged between 1886 and 1894.
+Fuel was a costly venture and didn’t take off until the Victorian Government bought up all the coal licenses in 1916.
+This move prompted in part due to coal miners strikes in Newcastle (NSW).